Pers8/obsidian-files/TOK Exhibition.md

 Source:  https://commons.wikimedia.org/wiki/File:Van_Gogh_-_Starry_Night_-_Google_Art_Project.jpg

 The first object of our exploration is Vincent Van Gogh’s masterpiece, “Starry Night”.
 This painting, with its swirling, luminescent stars and the tranquil village resting beneath them, is one of the most recognized pieces in the history of Western art.
 It is not just a depiction of the night sky, but a window into Van Gogh’s mind, his emotions, and his perception of the world.

-“Starry Night” represents a form of knowledge that is fundamentally different from factual or scientific knowledge.
+This object represents a form of knowledge that is fundamentally different from factual or scientific knowledge.
 It does not convey information about the physical properties of stars or the scientific workings of the universe.
 Instead, it offers a deep, emotional insight into human experience.
 The vibrant colors and passionate brush strokes express a sense of wonder and awe at the beauty of the night sky, reflecting Van Gogh’s own feelings.
 This emotional knowledge, while not ‘useful’ in a practical sense, enriches our understanding of human nature and the world around us.
 In relation to the prompt, “Starry Night” demonstrates that the usefulness of knowledge can vary depending on the context.
 While scientific knowledge might be more useful for understanding the physical world, the emotional and symbolic knowledge embodied in “Starry Night” is invaluable for understanding human emotions and perceptions.
 Therefore, the type of knowledge represented by “Starry Night” contributes significantly to our overall understanding of the world, reminding us that knowledge is not just about facts and figures, but also about emotions, experiences, and perceptions.